-A combination of the moisture content, dynamic energy produced by the waves and the vessel engines along with the weight of the bulk cargo itself may lead the mixture to liquefy.
+A combination of the moisture content, dynamic energy produced by the waves and the vessel engines along with the characteristics of the bulk cargo itself may lead the mixture to liquefy.
 When the liquefaction of the granular bulk cargo occurs, it may behave like a fluid and can cause the vessel to list or even capsize.
-In this study, based on a CFD solver, a numerical model was developed to simulate the sloshing problem for nickel ore slurries with three different moisture contents.
+In this study, based on a computational fluid dynamics (CFD) solver, a numerical model was developed to simulate the sloshing problem for nickel ore slurries with three different moisture contents.
 The volume of fluid (VOF) method is adopted to capture the movement of the fluid interface.
 To validate the present model, the simulation results were compared with experimental data.
 The numerical results are in good agreement with the experimental results.
 Finally, the present model was used to investigate the dynamic behavior of nickel ore slurries with different moisture contents combined with non-Newtonian Herschel–Bulkley and Bingham constitutive equations.
 After taking the grid and time step independence study, the dynamic moment impacted on the cargo hold model boundaries was calculated.
-The effects of different moisture content, the excitation amplitude, the frequency on the sloshing-induced moment and the free surface deformation were discussed extensively.
+The effects of different moisture contents, the excitation amplitude, and the frequency on the sloshing-induced moment and the free surface deformation were discussed extensively.
 The results confirm that the proposed model can be used to predict the movement of the nickel ore slurry and analyze its impact moment on the cargo hold model when it takes a roll motion.